Slurry Separation

 • Examples: Ultrafiltration, microfiltration, and reverse osmosis.

-• Applications: Widely used in water purification, chemical processing, and beverage production.
+• Applications: Widely used in water purification, chemical processing, beverage production, and for producing treated water or effluent in industrial and municipal settings.

 • Advantages and Limitations: They offer high precision but come with high costs and susceptibility to fouling, requiring regular cleaning.